-- 4. Notification: An unresolved concern under Stage 1, or a complaint which needs investigation, or a more serious dissatisfaction with some aspect of the Academy's policies, procedures, management or administration should be set out in writing with full details and sent with all relevant documents and full contact details for the attention of the Chief Executive Officer (CEO) or the Chair of the Trust Board, as appropriate (complaints regarding the Head of School, Head Teacher or Executive Head Teacher should go to the CEO, complaints about the CEO should go to the Chair of the Trust Board).
-Should a formal written complaint be received by another member of the academy's staff, this should be immediately passed it to the CEO. - 5.
-Acknowledgement: The complaint will be acknowledged in writing normally within 3 working days of receipt during term time and as soon as practicable during the holidays.
-The acknowledgement will indicate the action that is being taken and the likely timescale for resolution.
+4. Notification: An unresolved concern under Stage 1, or a complaint which needs investigation, or a more serious dissatisfaction with some aspect of the Trust's policies, procedures, management or administration should be set out in writing with full details and sent with all relevant documents and full contact details for the attention of the Chief Executive Officer (CEO) or the Chair of the Trust Board, as appropriate (complaints regarding the Head of School, Head Teacher, Executive Head Teacher or Deputy CEO should go to the CEO, complaints about the CEO should go to the Chair of the Trust Board).

+Complaints about any of the Chair of Governors or governors should be addressed to the Chair of the Trust Board.